Sonali-2147/Casting-Number-Comparison-Using-ResNet50/README.md

-Here’s a README file template for your project:

----

 # Casting Number Detection and Comparison using ResNet

 This project uses a pretrained ResNet50 model to detect and compare casting numbers from images.
 The goal is to find out if two images contain the same casting numbers by calculating the similarity between their embeddings.
 The model utilizes the ResNet50 architecture, which is pretrained on ImageNet, and the image embeddings are extracted and compared using cosine similarity.